Queen Elizabeth II will soon become the first British monarch to celebrate 70 years on the the throne.

 Will we have a four-day bank holiday weekend after 2022?

-At the moment the four-day bank holiday has only been confirmed for 2022.
-However, we would not usually expect this to carry to subsequent years, as was the case for her 2012 Diamond Jubilee.
+We would not usually expect the four-day 2022 bank Holiday to carry to subsequent years, as was the case for her 2012 Diamond Jubilee.

 You Might Also Like